-History of the Virginia Aviation Museum
+History of the Shannon Air Museum

-The roots of the Virginia Aviation Museum go back to the mid-1970s, when Sidney L. Shannon, Jr., founded the Shannon Air Museum at the Shannon Airport in Fredericksburg, Virginia.
+The roots of the Shannon Air Museum go back to the mid-1970s, when Sidney L. Shannon, Jr., founded the Shannon Air Museum at the Shannon Airport in Fredericksburg, Virginia.
 Mr. Shannon had acquired twelve beautifully restored aircraft spanning the Golden Age of Aviation and created a modestly sized, privately owned flying museum.
 Upon his death in June of 1981, his will required the aircraft and artifacts remain together in Central Virginia.
 Cary Gresham, a trust officer overseeing Shannon’s estate, approached Ray Tyson, a Board member of the Virginia Aeronautical Historical Society (VAHS), and proposed that the Society take the Shannon collection.
 This would require the Society to find a suitable location in Central Virginia and build a museum to house the collection.

 The VAHS Board of Directors decided to take up Mr. Gresham’s challenge and approached the Richmond International Airport for land on which to build an aviation museum.
 Once the issue of a location had been resolved, the Society formally agreed to accept the Shannon aviation collection and the trust officer set a December 1986 completion date.